Thinking of starting a new venture? Then you might want to hear this.

 Startup demands so much time owners end up spending 40% of their time on mere administrative jobs.

-The problem would’ve solved easily through delegation but letting loose a tight-fisted control is surprisingly difficult.
+The problem would’ve been solved easily through delegation, but letting loose tight-fisted control is surprisingly difficult.

 Overworked, entrepreneurs eventually burn out.